"Now Listen to Me..."

 By this time, Hitchcock had lost three of his “dream team” collaborators beginning with cinematographer Robert Burks who turned his captivating lens on twelve of the master’s works including Strangers on a Train (1951), I Confess (1953), Vertigo (1958), North by Northwest (1959) and The Birds (1963).
 Then there was editor George Tomasini, who provided the dazzling rhythm behind such Hitchcock triumphs as Rear Window (1954), Vertigo (1958), North by Northwest (1959), Psycho (1960) and The Birds (1963).
 Finally, composer Bernard Herrmann’s distinctive musical passion is noticeably absent, abundantly evident in such Hitchcock classics as Vertigo (1958), North by Northwest (1959) and Psycho (1960).
 Although Torn Curtain’s replacements are noteworthy craftspersons (including John F. Warren director of photography and Bud Hoffman editor) who make dependable contributions, and the director’s advanced storyboarding remains on display in its most carefully constructed and engaging scenes, Torn Curtain lacks the overall drive, enthusiasm and intensity of Hitchcock’s most creatively arresting collaborative efforts.

 Paul Newman and Julie Andrews star.
 Newman is a terrific actor and is serviceable here but seems somewhat uncomfortable with his rather nondescript part.
 Andrews, as his love interest, is too sickly-sweet with hardly anything else to contribute since her character has no real character.
 Lila Kedrova as a Countess looking for an American sponsor outstays her welcome in awash sentimentality.
 Still, there are some striking set pieces which Hitchcock brings vividly to life as only the master can, i.e. Newman’s last meeting with Professor Lindt (perfectly realised by the distinguished character actor Ludwig Donath), a prolonged bus ride full of intrigue and suspense, and a final ballet performance burning with creative assurance.
 Most of all there’s the infamous attempt on Gromek’s (another absorbing multilayered character wonderfully enacted by Wolfgang Kieling) life to marvel at.
 This excruciating death scene is Torn Curtain’s real showstopper and alone worth the price of admission.
 Bernard Herrmann actually composed music up to and including this stunning sequence but was subsequently fired and never worked with Hitchcock again.
-Herrmann's music works splendidly for this aforementioned extreme conflict, but he was told (as with the shower scene in Psycho) not to score it (the Gromek death scene is completely sans music in its theatrical version).
-So, Herrmann’s disobedience, and the fact that the producers wanted a more contemporary sounding soundtrack, meant he was replaced with John Addison who wrote substantive music for the film’s main titles and edgier encounters but unfortunately also acquiesced with notes far too cloyingly "on the nose" for a few of the humorously-intended time-outs, and bland thematic material for the story’s far too light romantic bits.
-The music Herrmann composed for Gromek's death can actually be heard as a bonus feature on the film’s Blu-ray, and near the conclusion of Martin Scorsese's Cape Fear (1991).
-For the latter, Elmer Bernstein used it in combination with Herrmann's score for the earlier Cape Fear released in 1962, directed by J. Lee Thompson and interestingly enough, edited by George Tomasini.
+Herrmann's music works splendidly for this aforementioned extreme conflict but he was told (as with the shower scene in Psycho) not to score it (the Gromek death scene is completely sans music in its theatrical version).
+So, Herrmann’s disobedience, plus the fact that the producers wanted a more contemporary sounding soundtrack, meant he was replaced with John Addison who wrote substantive music for the film’s main titles and edgier encounters but unfortunately also acquiesced with notes far too cloyingly "on the nose" for a few of the humorously-intended time-outs, and bland thematic material for the story’s far too light romantic bits.
+The music Herrmann composed for Gromek's death can actually be heard as a bonus feature on the film’s Blu-ray and near the conclusion of Martin Scorsese's Cape Fear (1991).
+For the latter, Elmer Bernstein used it in combination with Herrmann's score for the earlier Cape Fear released in 1962 directed by J. Lee Thompson and interestingly enough, edited by George Tomasini.
 Brian Moore wrote Torn Curtain’s more or less well structured screenplay.
-Torn Curtain will open on TCM Saturday, June 26 at 10am PDT.
+Torn Curtain will open on TCM (updated) Monday, August 5 (2024) at 12 pm PDT.

-Later on Saturday, is Alfred Hitchcock’s most profound cinematic storytelling, 1958’s Vertigo with all three of his often employed, previously mentioned collaborators working at the peak of their considerable powers.
-Reviewed at length here, Vertigo will captivate fortunate viewers Saturday, June 26 at 2:45pm PDT.
+Later on Saturday is Alfred Hitchcock’s most profound cinematic storytelling 1958’s Vertigo with all three of his often employed, previously mentioned collaborators working at the peak of their considerable powers.
+Reviewed at length here, Vertigo will captivate fortunate viewers Saturday, June 26 at 2:45 pm PDT.

 Now it’s on to horror for the third Hitchcock recommendation this month and what was at the time (including throughout its primary creator’s career) the most audacious cinematic assault ever perpetrated on the movie going public or the Motion Picture Production Code for that matter.
 1960's Psycho was previously reviewed here.
-The terror will begin Sunday, June 27 at 5pm PDT.
+The terror will begin Sunday, June 27 at 5 pm PDT.

-One of the most intelligent and illuminating documentaries ever produced is Robert Epstein's 1984 feature The Times of Harvey Milk previously reviewed here and making another rare showing on TCM Monday, June 28 at 10:15pm PDT.
+One of the most intelligent and illuminating documentaries ever produced is Robert Epstein's 1984 feature The Times of Harvey Milk previously reviewed here and making another rare showing on TCM Monday, June 28 at 10:15 pm PDT.

 My last TCM recommendation of the month is William Wyler’s 1949 The Heiress: a uniformly polished and engaging production of Ruth and Augustus Goetz’ intelligent and emotionally expressive adaptation of their stage play, itself based on Henry James’ “Washington Square.”

 The story is set in New York during the middle 1800s.
-Shy and plain looking Catherine occupies herself with embroidery and caring for her cold, domineering father, Dr. Sloper (both characterisations superbly rendered with nuance and flair by Olivia de Havilland and Ralph Richardson respectively).
+Shy and plain looking Catherine occupies herself with embroidery and caring for her cold, domineering father Dr. Sloper (both characterisations superbly rendered with nuance and flair by Olivia de Havilland and Ralph Richardson respectively).
 The not so good Doctor is openly disdainful of his daughter’s social awkwardness and subsequent romantic prospects.
 He’s also contemptuous of the fact that her life caused his beloved wife’s death during childbirth.
-His negativity is so pronounced in the film’s opening scenes, it’s probably to be expected (or a bit confounding depending on one’s perspective) when this same man is so instantly opposed to a handsome suitor, Morris Townsend’s (an understated but focused performance by Montgomery Clift), keen and budding interest in Catherine.
+His negativity is so pronounced in the film’s opening scenes, it’s probably to be expected (or a bit confounding depending on one’s perspective) when this same man is so instantly opposed to a handsome suitor, Morris Townsend’s (an understated but focused performance by Montgomery Clift) keen and budding interest in Catherine.
 In this refined and reserved social environment, such an open expression of cynical thoughts and feelings can be seen as refreshingly honest or out of place or even both.
 In either event, the filmmakers’ (perhaps too) obvious desired effect is to establish a great deal of sympathy for Catherine at the full expense of her blunt and spirit-crushing father.
 It makes sense, therefore, that Dr. Sloper interprets Morris’ intentions to be that of the gold digger variety but his continuing disregard for how his daughter feels together with the assumption that Morris might not find both Catherine and her wealth attractive, i.e. have some genuine feelings for his daughter, cements the Doctor’s evilness like a departing gangster’s new shoes.
 Dr. Sloper’s dehumanising attitude really becomes an uncomfortable conundrum for viewers when it seems he might be right about Morris’ motivational pursuit.
 And if so, why should the Doctor care?
 Nevertheless, care he does when observed going to great lengths to keep the two would be lovers apart.
 Later, as Catherine contends with the cruel realisation of her father’s prophecy regarding Morris, we will observe the heiress’ innocent and beautiful spirit tragically digress into cynical frigidity, suggesting an inheritance that includes more than just her father’s fortune.
 It’s a slow transgression made less painful by the compassion offered through Miriam Hopkin’s character Aunt Lavinia Penniman and composer Aaron Copland’s soul-searching score.

 Cinematic stories that revolve around unsympathetic persons can still be authentic and engrossing.
 It is when those same primary characters are so distinctively defined as such, repeatedly designed to generate commiseration for another, that viewers may feel as though they were set up to “take the fall.”
 Even if these resulting self-centred individuals are brought vividly to life, the filmmakers’ expertise in doing so only serves to enhance The Heiress’ sly but manipulative characteristics.
 Then again, this overt choice to delineate its narrative participants in such an unflattering light can be embraced as a progressive expansion of tragic formula, a possible challenge to those of us expecting a more traditional dramatic trajectory, and brought home so conclusively by this motion picture’s final words and imagery.
-The Heiress will arrive at TCM (updated) Friday, March 1 (2024) at 9 am PST.
+The Heiress will arrive at TCM (updated) Sunday, December 15 (2024) at 5 pm PST.

 This month's Happy Birthday shout-out goes to the spirited and multi-talented actress Monica Potter, who turns 50 on June 30th.

-Notable film roles include those seen in Con Air (1997), The Very Thought of You (1998), Without Limits (1998), Patch Adams (1998), Head Over Heels (2001), Along Came a Spider (2001), Saw (2004) and The Last House on the Left (2009).
+Notable film roles include those seen in Con Air (1997), The Very Thought of You (1998), Without Limits (1998), Patch Adams (1998), Head Over Heels (2001), Along Came a Spider (2001), Saw (2004), and The Last House on the Left (2009).
 Regular TV viewers may best know Potter from Boston Legal (2004-2005, as Lori Colson), Parenthood (2010-2015, as Kristina Braverman) and Wisdom of the Crowd (2017-2018, as Alex Hale).

 The Soundtrack recommendation for the month is John Williams' inspired avant-garde score to Robert Altman's surreal psychological suspense thriller, 1972's Images.